Friday, November 20, 2009

 The 1970s liberation decade saw more exposed body and tighter clothes.

 The 1980s an emergence of couture culture for men.
 Anna Klein, Vivienne Westwood and Jean Paul Gautier were some of the many names pushing the male power suit.
 The 1990s casual Fridays implemented.
 Gothic and punk appeared.
 Men no longer had to conform to one look.
 Many styles were available and suits came in many varieties.
 Presently fashion is a combination of all the previous eras, there is a lot of repetition and re vamping of old trends to create this variety of present in men’s wear.
-Business fashion has not changed however has become newly popularized by such affordable labels as
+Business fashion has not changed however has become newly popularized by such affordable labels as Sean John.

 Hip hop dress like hip -hop music un deniably stems from criminal lifestyles of trying to make a living to escape the “ghetto”.
 The word ‘bling’ comes from the sound associated with seeing a diamond.
 It is also associated with shiny objects such as jewelry, cars, and new technological accessories.